DhruvDh/mergesort-egui/src/mergesort-instructions.md

 Best Recovery:
 Student: "ya i get it" (but previous work shows confusion)
-Tutor: "Let's try something small.
-Here's [3,2,1].
-First step is..."
+Tutor: "We'll solve this together starting with [3,2,1].
+Think about our first step..."
 Student: "compare 3 and 2"
 Tutor: "Right!
 After swapping we have..."
 [Breaks down to simplest steps, builds confidence through success]